 Based on battery capacity, the >300 kWh category is set to be the fastest-growing during the forecast period.
 This can be attributed to the fact that the major manufacturers of electric trucks in the U.S. are focusing on the development of HDTs with a higher battery capacity, to cater to the growing demand for them among logistics companies.

 Players in the industry have been involved in partnerships and other developments to remain competitive.
 For instance, in May 2021, Nikola Corporation announced a collaboration with Total Transportation Services Inc. (TTSI), a port trucking company, to expedite zero-emission transportation at the Port of Los Angeles/Long Beach.
 The collaboration includes vehicle trials and a letter of intent (LOI) for 100 Nikola Class 8 BEV and FCEV semi-trucks.

 Moreover, in August 2020, Orange EV entered into a partnership with Firefly Transportation Services LLC in order to offer a new pure-electric T-Series Tandem (TST) axle yard truck, enabling zero-emission goods movement.

-Some of the major players operating in the U.S. electric truck market are Chanje Energy Inc., Orange EV, Mitsubishi Fuso Truck and Bus Corp., Nikola Motor Co., Tesla Inc., Ford Motor Co., General Motors Co., Workhorse Group Inc., Fiat Chrysler Automobiles N.V., and BYD Co.
-Ltd.
+The major players operating in the U.S. electric truck market are Chanje Energy Inc., Orange EV, Mitsubishi Fuso Truck & Bus Corp, Nikola Motor Company, Tesla Inc, Ford Motor Company, General Motors Company, and Workhorse Group Inc.